Bira/octopus-carnival/_drafts/wir-neverwinter-nn-encounters.md

 New Neverwinter's hired goons can be represented by a variety of statblocks for characters or usually-playable ancestries extracted from the Monster Manual 2, Monster Vault, and Threats to the Nentir Vale.
 There's a table here with entries ranging from level 1 to level 8.
-As far as the PCs are concerned, he has a effectively limitless supply of these.
+It includes a Doppelganger Sneak, every stat block from the [River Rats][1] entry in Threats plus a smattering of humans, gnomes, half-elves and dragonborn.

 We also get detailed writeups for Neverember himself and for Soman Galt, and some information on General Sabine, the faction's third big shot.